Unforgiven (1999)

-The 1999 Unforgiven was the second annual Unforgiven professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on September 26, 1999, at the Charlotte Coliseum in Charlotte, North Carolina.
-Although the event was the second Unforgiven PPV held, it was the first Unforgiven not held under the In Your House series, which had been discontinued in February 1999.
+The 1999 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the second annual Unforgiven and took place on September 26, 1999, at the Charlotte Coliseum in Charlotte, North Carolina.
+The first Unforgiven event was held under the In Your House series in April 1998, but following the discontinuation of the In Your House shows after February 1999, a second Unforgiven event was scheduled as its own PPV, but in September, thus being the third former In Your House event to do so, after Over the Edge and Fully Loaded, and becoming the annual September PPV.
+Unforgiven was presented by Wizards of The Coast who were promoting the collectible card game Magic: The Gathering.

 The main event was a Six-Pack Challenge–a non-elimination match consisting of six wrestlers for the vacant WWF Championship.
-Stone Cold Steve Austin served as the special outside enforcer for the match.
+"Stone Cold" Steve Austin served as the special outside enforcer for the match.
 The match included Triple H, The Rock, Mankind, Kane, Big Show, and British Bulldog.
 Triple H pinned The Rock after a Pedigree to win the WWF Championship.
 The undercard featured X-Pac versus Chris Jericho, a Kennel from Hell match between champion Al Snow, and challenger Big Boss Man for the WWF Hardcore Championship, New Age Outlaws (Billy Gunn and Road Dogg) versus Edge and Christian for the WWF Tag Team Championship, Ivory versus Luna Vachon in a Hardcore match for the WWF Women's Championship, The Acolytes (Faarooq and Bradshaw) versus The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Jeff Jarrett versus Chyna for the WWF Intercontinental Championship, Mark Henry versus D'Lo Brown for the WWF European Championship, and Val Venis versus Steve Blackman.

-The matches of the event featured special guest referees; due to the WWF officials being out on "strike" due to continuous assaults on them by wrestlers.
+The matches of the event featured special guest referees, due to the WWF officials being out on "strike" due to continuous assaults on them by wrestlers.
 However, only one WWF official, Jim Korderas, served as the referee of the event.
 He refereed Dudley Boyz vs. The Acolytes, the WWF Tag Team Championship match, and the WWF Championship match.

-The previous Unforgiven, which was an In Your House event, was held in April, while the 1999 edition was moved to September, as Backlash was held in April.
-Unforgiven, in turn, became the annual September pay-per-view until its final edition in 2008 as it was replaced by Breaking Point in 2009.

 The Kennel From Hell match is widely regarded as one of the worst matches ever.
 It is jokingly included on Mick Foley's Hard Knocks And Cheap Pops as a shot at Al Snow, who Foley has repeatedly ribbed over the years.